 Both payment options include free premium whitening, but you can’t use coupons towards the payment plan.
 After your treatment ends, Smile Direct will encourage you to purchase a retainer for $99 to keep your teeth from shifting back.

 Here’s more about how much Smile Direct Club costs:

 Why the Payment Plan Is NOT a Good Deal:

 As you can see, convenience has a price.
-In this case, choosing monthly payments will cost you $536 more over 24 months.
-Many people can’t afford an $1850 charge to their credit card and don’t have a choice to pay-in-full in one payment.
+In this case, choosing monthly payments will cost you $536 over 24 months.
+Many people can’t afford an $1850 charge to their credit card and don’t have a choice to pay in full in one payment.
 However, if you can manage it, it’s worth doing.

-Tip: Try to pay-in-full with Single Pay if possible, as the payment plan equates to nearly an 18% interest rate compared to a on-time payment!
-With interest rates near 0%, you are better off using money from a savings account or borrowing from a parent than agreeing to such a high interest rate!
+Tip: Try to pay in full with Single Pay if possible, as the payment plan equates to nearly an 18% interest rate compared to a one-time payment!
+With interest rates near 0%, you are better off using money from a savings account or borrowing from a parent than agreeing to such a high-interest rate!

 Retailers have learned that big purchases are much more manageable with payment plans, and even $40k cars can be broken down into seemingly manageable monthly payments.
 However, before agreeing to pay for anything in monthly installments, estimate the interest rate to see if you’re getting a good deal.
 If it is much higher than the prime rate, then financing isn’t a good deal.